opt-out-tools/model-online-misogyny/CONTRIBUTING.md

 4. If the machine learning pipeline runs without any problem, document your code in [...] and make sure the documentation renders properly.
-5. Submit a pull request (PR) for your issue:
+5. Submit a [pull request (PR)](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) for your issue:
   - Give your PR a helpful title that summarises what your contribution does.
-  - Reference the issue the PR will close in the title or the description of the PR.
+  - Reference the issue the PR addresses in the title or the description of the PR.
+  - Assign one or several reviewers to your PR.
+If you do not know anyone in the data team, assign one of the people listed in [Repository management](#repository-management).
 6. Answer and address any comment reviewers add to your PR.
 7. Once your PR is approved by a reviewer, merge it to the current release branch, not to `master`.